ColbyLeeCode/SQL-Library-Database/README.md

 # The-Tech-Academy-SQL-Coding-Projects

-This script creates a mock library management database and a handful of stored procedures
+Creates a mock library management database and a handful of stored procedures with the purpose of demonstrating an understanding of SQL functionality.